srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

-Above calculation is achieved by the following function.
-I trust you'll be able to walk through it, using the logic explained in the example above.
+Above calculation is done by the `calcFilterColumnIds` function below.
+I trust you'll be able to walk through it, using the logic introduce in the example above.

 ```c